rkiel/git-utilities/FEATURE.md

 ### Usage

-This utility is built around the standard branch `master` and branches for releases that follow the format of MAJOR.MINOR.PATCH.
+This utility is built around the default branch and branches for releases that follow the format of MAJOR.MINOR.PATCH.

 Feature branches have specific format: USER-BASE-FEATURE.